Crystal Lake Central’s Hadley Ferrero helps opponent finish at IHSA state meet

 Willhoit assumed maybe a lingering injury had aggravated her during the race, forcing her to slow down.
 When he realized what had happened, he wasn’t surprised.

-Ferrero had shown growth since her freshman season when she placed fourth at the state meet and was named the Northwest Herald Girls Cross Country Runner of the Year.
+Ferrero has shown growth since her freshman season when she placed fourth at the state meet and was named the Northwest Herald Girls Cross Country Runner of the Year.
 According to Willhoit, she decided to focus on others instead of herself, becoming a strong leader along the way.

 “Somebody who’s achieved such high, tremendous honors, she’s now in this different place with running and that was something that kind of showed true, that it’s much more than just her,” Willhoit said.
 “It’s now focused on others.
-It’s helped her be a great leader on our team and that focus on others extends to people and other teams as well too.”
+It’s helped her be a great leader on our team and that focus on others extends to people and other teams as well.”

-Ferrero believes that she would’ve made the same decision to help had she been presented with an opportunity her freshman season.
+Ferrero believes she would’ve made the same decision to help had she been presented with an opportunity during her freshman season.
 She’s hopeful others will do the same if ever presented with a similar opportunity.

 “I really just hope to inspire people to do the right thing when they’re making a decision and to keep others in mind,” Ferrero said.
-“It’s just made me realize that the cross country community is so strong and that we’re all just big one, big family, encouraging each other.
+“It’s just made me realize that the cross country community is so strong and that we’re all just one big family, encouraging each other.
 It doesn’t matter what place you get, it just matters if you’re being a good teammate and a good part of the community.”

 Have a Question about this article?